Logo

 1. Object

-• Definition: An object is a thing with characteristics (data) and behaviors (functions).
+• Definition: An object is a fundamental building block.
+It's an instance of a class, representing a specific entity with its own attributes (data) and behaviors (methods).

 • Real-world analogy: A smartphone has properties like color, brand, and actions like calling or messaging.